GandhiCloudLab/envizi-reports/01-sustainability-executive-report/readme.md

 # Sustainability Executive Report in Envizi

-This blog explains about Sustainability Executive Report in Envizi.
+This article explains about Sustainability Executive Report in Envizi.

+The Sustainability (Executive Report) is a PowerReport .
+This report is designed to provide information on key sustainability indicators across your property portfolio, including: Emissions, Energy, Waste, Water and other  (including paper, flights and refrigerants)

 ## 1. Report Home